anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 It uses its own EE certificate and corresponding credentials (i.e., private key) for TLS client authentication and for signing agent-signed data objects.
 This EE certificate MUST include a SubjectKeyIdentifier as defined in {{Section 4.2.1.2 of !RFC5280}}, which is used as a reference in the context of the agent-signed data object as defined in {{jws-asd}}.
-Note that this is an additional requirement for issuing the Registrar-Agent EE certificate, as {{!IEEE-802.1AR}} only requires the SubjectKeyIdentifier to be included for intermediate CA certificates.
-TODO(I though .1AR does not apply here anyway?)
+Note that this is an additional requirement for issuing the Registrar-Agent EE certificate.
 {{!RFC8995}} has a similar requirement for the registrar EE certificate.

 In BRSKI-PRM, the SubjectKeyIdentifier is used in favor of providing the complete Registrar-Agent EE certificate to accommodate also constrained environments and reduce bandwidth needed for communication with the pledge.